DomoticX/domoticz-modbus/README.md

 ### Modbus Read/Write Plugins for Domoticz
 Author: Sebastiaan Ebeltjes / DomoticX.nl

-Succesfully Tested on Domoticz version: 2020.2
+Succesfully Tested on Domoticz version: 2020.2 stable

+You can update domoticz with command: ```cd /home/pi/domoticz | ./updaterelease```

 **Support for:**